ChpcTraining/dsi_coding_school/scratch/dbe_teacher_workshop/README.md

-# DBE teacher workshop – Updated Scratch Curriculum (Days 1–2)
+# DBE teacher workshop – Updated Cycle 2 Scratch Curriculum (Days 1–2)

 These folders are the **Scratch** portion of the DSTI Coding and Robotics **train-the-trainer** curriculum (5 day long workshop).